Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Evaluation

-The selected conformance checking-based techniques are trained according to the framework in \cite{vitale2025cfad}, where the normal event log is split into three sublogs: the training, validation and test event logs.
+\paragraph{Techniques} The selected conformance checking-based techniques are trained according to the framework in \cite{vitale2025cfad}, where the normal event log is split into three sublogs: the training, validation and test event logs.
 Diagnoses are extracted for each event log.
 The training diagnoses are used to train two unsupervised machine learning techniques: the density-based spatial clustering of applications with noise (DBSCAN), which deals with noisy, high-dimensional and arbitrarily distributed data \cite{schubert2017dbscan}, and the autoencoder (AE), which is a neural network-based approach for dimensionality reduction that involves encoding and decoding the input data with the aim of minimizing the reconstruction error \cite{sakurada2014adeutoencoders}.
 The validation diagnoses are used in two slightly different ways.
 For DBSCAN, a threshold is computed based on the distances of the validation data from the training clusters, whereas for AE, a threshold is built on the reconstruction error of validation data.
 The anomalous event logs are handled similarly and classified according to the threshold used.
-Please note that we only consider the normal event log generated by gemini-2.5-pro, as it is the highest quality log as highlighted in Table \ref{tab:INSTR_QUALITY} and Figure \ref{FITNESS_MISALIGNMENTS}.

 We also consider the baseline Fitness Thresholding (FT) technique, which is solely based on setting a threshold on the fitness metric.
-This is the most intuitive approach for conformance checking-based anomaly detection, although it is not as effective, as the results will show.
+This is the most intuitive approach for conformance checking-based anomaly detection, although it is not as effective.

-As for the metrics, we use the widely recognized precision, recall, and F1-score metrics commonly employed by the anomaly detection community.
+\paragraph{Metrics} We use the widely recognized precision, recall, and F1-score metrics commonly employed by the anomaly detection community.
 In particular, given negative and positive traces, the traces flagged as, respectively, normal and anomalous, the aforementioned metrics are calculated through the true positives (TP), true negatives (TN), false positives (FP) and false negatives (FN) classified by the technique:

 In addition, we also use the Area Under the Receiving Operating Curve (AUC).
 The ROC curve plots the \textit{True Positive Rate} (TPR) against the \textit{False Positive Rate} (FPR), defined respectively as: